amorist/awesome/README.md

 ## JavaScript

+- [twin.macro](https://github.com/ben-rogerson/twin.macro) - 🦹‍♂️ Twin blends the magic of Tailwind with the flexibility of css-in-js (emotion, styled-components and goober) at build time.
 - [react-designer](https://github.com/react-designer/react-designer) - Editable vector graphics in your react apps
 - [presenta-lib](https://github.com/presenta-software/presenta-lib) - A javascript library to build expressive web presentations in seconds.
 - [xgplayer](https://github.com/bytedance/xgplayer) - A HTML5 video player with a parser that saves traffic